alexbjorlig/whiskey/README.md

 # Whiskey

-Whiskey is a small git implementation of the 1994 classification whiskey project by Pierre Legendre and F.-J. Lapointe.
+Whiskey is a small git implementation of the 1994 classification whiskey project by Pierre Legendre and F.-J. Lapointe.  http://adn.biol.umontreal.ca/~numericalecology/data/scotch.html
-Url to original files http://adn.biol.umontreal.ca/~numericalecology/data/scotch.html

 The purpose of this repository is two fold.